The 2025 Reinhart-Heinrich Doctoral Thesis Award

 2018

-Daniel Nichol (University College Oxford, UK).
+Daniel Nichol (University College Oxford, United Kingdom)

 Thesis title: Understanding drug resistance through computational models of the genotype-phenotype mapping